scottstanie/scottstanie.github.io/_posts/random/2018-05-20-python-matlab-binary.md

 categories: articles
 ---

-A recent confusion for me was when I had to translate some MATLAB scripts that read from and wrote to binary files.
+I recently ran into some confusion when I had to translate some MATLAB scripts that read from and wrote to binary files.
 The files were just 16-bit integers from digital elevation maps (DEMs) that were supposed to be arranged into a matrix.

-It seemed like I should have just been able to find the corresponding commands and things should work?
+Ideally I would have just found the equivalent commands and things would have worked.
-Turns out I finally had to learn what [**row-major** and **column-major order**](https://en.wikipedia.org/wiki/Row-_and_column-major_order) were after ignoring it many other times.
+Turns out I had to learn finally what [**row-major** and **column-major order**](https://en.wikipedia.org/wiki/Row-_and_column-major_order) meant.

-The reason?
-MATLAB decided to follow the footsteps of Fortran and use column-major order to save matrices, while Python followed C and every other C-like language and uses row-major.
+MATLAB, being a descendant of Fortran, decided to follow its footsteps and use column-major order internally to store matrices.
+Python followed C and other C-like language, so it uses row-major.
+This means they do not play nicely together without extra care.

-The simplest way that made me get what I had to change was the following binary file test:
+The simplest test that made me understand what I had to change was the following:

 ```bash
 $ python